SaamiJ/wildlife-monitoring-robot/README.md

 # wildlife-monitoring-robot
-A lightweight autonomous robot designed for wildlife monitoring.
+A lightweight robot designed for wildlife monitoring.